 The price is unreasonable.
 Although I'm happy with the purchase, I think $35 would be a more reasonable price for a camera strap.
 On the other hand, the Black Rapid prices are comparable to other premium camera strap manufacturers.

 There are lots of other premium camera strap manufacturers.
-Before choosing the Black Rapid R-Strap, I looked at the California Sun Sniper but decided on Black Rapid because it had more reviews and pockets.
-I have never tried the California Sun Sniper, so I can’t say whether or not its better.
+Before choosing the Black Rapid R-Strap, I looked at the California Sun Sniper on Amazon but decided on Black Rapid because it had more reviews and pockets.
+I have never tried the California Sun Sniper, so I can't say whether or not its better.